Technical Description of STU

-On the left is an artist’s impression of a station building, where the remainder of the building is used for office space.
+On the right is an artist's impression of a station building, where the remainder of the building is used for office space.

 At the top of the building is the actual STU passenger platform, accessible by lifts in the building.

 For dual rail passenger STU systems, stations are usually independent buildings, although they can be integrated into other buildings if desired.
 In this case, the passenger platforms are located just above street level.